signalfx/integrations/collectd-redis/docs/gauge.key_llen.md

 ---
 title: Key LLEN
-brief: Length of an array key
+brief: Length of an list key
 metric_type: gauge
 ---

-### Length of an array key
+### Length of an list key

-> gauge.key_llen : Length of an array key
+> gauge.key_llen : Length of an list key